mochaeng/mochaeng.github.io/src/posts/first.md

 ## Running the code

-To use the code you just need to create the classifier structure and use you desired _torchscript_ model.
-However, to run the go code, you also need to make the following env variables available:
+To use the code, create the classifier structure and provide the desired _TorchScript_ model.
+However, to run the go code, the following environment variables must be set:

 ```sh
 export LIBRARY_PATH="/usr/local/libtorch/lib:/usr/local/cuda-12.4/lib64:${LIBRARY_PATH}" && \